 The performance of key executives is reviewed regularly against both quantitative and qualitative indicators.
 All executives are subject to formal performance reviews conducted by the CEO on an annual basis, and the results of those reviews are shared with the Nomination & Remuneration Committee as appropriate.
 The performance criteria against which they are assessed are aligned with the financial and non-financial objectives of the Company.
+Any adjustments to remuneration of members of the Executive Leadership Team are reviewed and approved by the Nomination & Remuneration Committee.

 Each Board member, and the Board together, are also the subject of an annual performance review and evaluation.
 The performance criteria and skills matrix against which Directors are assessed are also aligned with the financial and non-financial objectives of the Company.
 The results of such Board reviews and assessments are discussed annually at meetings of the Board and the Nomination & Remuneration Committee to ensure any opportunities to broaden the Board's collective capability are addressed.
+The matters specifically reviewed include Board size and composition, whether the skills matrix remains appropriate, ensuring that meetings are as effective as possible (including by requiring attendance in person where possible) and consideration of potential new skills or experience that would benefit the Board and the Company.

-The Company periodically (typically, as part of the annual review of Board performance) reviews whether there is a need for existing Directors to undertake professional development to maintain the skills and knowledge needed to perform their role as Directors effectively.
+The Company also periodically (typically, as part of the annual review of Board performance) reviews whether there is a need for existing Directors to undertake professional development to maintain the skills and knowledge needed to perform their role as Directors effectively.
 Directors who would benefit from additional professional development may be offered additional training or opportunities.
 Directors whose performance is consistently unsatisfactory may be asked to resign.

 The performance of both the executives and Directors was assessed during the year in accordance with the above process.
 The Board is satisfied with the outcome of those assessments and the performance of the Company's executives and Directors.
+It is noted that the Board had set a target of 40% female directors by 30 June 2022 however it was unable to identify and secure an appropriate female candidate to join the Board in the last 12 months.
+The Board remains committed to meeting the targeted number of female directors however, and has reaffirmed this target to be achieved by 30 June 2023.